 Like pie charts, histograms break down the sample distribution in one dimension.
 The real difference between histograms and other forms of charts is that histograms are ideal for illustrating sample distributions on dimensions measured with discrete intervals.
 Unlike horizontal and vertical bar charts, the x-axis is not divided into mutually exclusive categories.
 In our example, the histogram indicates how many respondents fall into each range of candy consumed per week.
 The x-axis is a continuous scale, while each bar falls under a range of five units, or pieces of candy, on that scale.

 Learning to use these 6 chart types effectively will make your reports both professional and clear.
 Though there are much more complex forms of charts for displaying data results, the ones discussed in this article are the most common and universally known.
-More complex charts types will most likely result in confusing viewers rather than impressing them.
+More complex chart types will most likely result in confusing viewers rather than impressing them.
 This is why many argue that harnessing the full potential of these better known chart types is a much more useful endeavour.
 So go ahead, experiment with these charts and bring your reports to the next level of excellence!